chives-network/chivesweave/http_iface_docs.md

 - **Method**
   GET
 - **URL Parameters**
-  [block_height] : The height at which the block is being requested for
+  [block_height] : The height at which the block is being requested for.

 #### Example Response